braintree/braintree_ios/PayPalTouchDocs/README.md

 ## Known Issues

-* Drop-In UI - PayPal Touch app switch from the Drop-In UI is not yet fully supported
 * Termination during app switch - If your app is terminated during the app switch to PayPal, when your app is re-launched then all application state will be lost, including the Braintree components that handle and finalize app switch authorization.